-4.3.1 The examiner will ascertain that the student fulfils the conditions for admission to the examination, as laid down in the OER or ensuing from the Act or University regulations.

-- 4.3.2 A request as referred to in Article 4.2.2 of the OER will only be processed if it is accompanied by a study plan and a list of subsidiary activities recognised by the Executive Board in which the student has participated or is intending to participate. - 4.3.3 The degree programme sets certain conditions for participation in resits.
-These conditions are laid down in the e-Prospectus and they may be in not conflict with the Rules and Regulations.
-If a student participates in a resit in accordance with the provisions of the Rules and Regulations or with permission from the Board of Examiners, the highest obtained result will count as the valid result. - 4.3.4 The opportunity will be offered once in each academic year to take the examination related to each of the programme components that are offered in that year.
+- 4.3.1 The examiner will ascertain that the student fulfils the conditions for admission to the examination, as laid down in the OER or ensuing from the Act or university regulations. - 4.3.2 A request as referred to in Article 4.2.2 of the OER will only be processed if it is accompanied by a study plan and a list of subsidiary activities recognised by the Executive Board in which the student has participated or is intending to participate. - 4.3.3 The degree programme sets certain conditions for participation in resits.
+These conditions are laid down in the e-Prospectus and cannot be in conflict with the Rules and Regulations.
+If a student participates in a resit in accordance with the provisions of the Rules and Regulations or with permission from the Board of Examiners, the highest obtained result will count as the valid result. - 4.3.4 The opportunity will be offered twice in each academic year to take the examination related to each of the programme components that are offered in that year.
 If the examination for a programme component comprises more than one constituent examination, it can be stipulated in the programme description in the Prospectus that a resit is not possible for all constituent examinations.
-In this case, the student must at least be given the opportunity to pass the subject by means of an assessment that is appropriate for the subject in question.
+In this case, the student must at least be given the possibility, in second examination opportunity to pass the course by means of an assessment that is appropriate for the course in question.
 For practical assignments for which a resit is not possible in the same academic year, the examiner can in exceptional cases decide that a resit assignment is possible in the same academic year.
-A resit assignment must meet the learning objectives that were assessed in the original assignment.

-- 4.3.5 The Board of Examiners can, in the case of demonstrable, exceptional circumstances, grant a student admission to an examination or an examination resit, or components thereof, even if he/she has not met the conditions stipulated in Article 4.1.2 of the OER or the e-Prospectus. - 4.3.6 The degree programme sets certain conditions for participation in and/or assessment of research internships.
+A resit assignment must meet the learning objectives that were assessed in the original assignment. - 4.3.5 The Board of Examiners can, in the case of demonstrable, exceptional circumstances, grant a student admission to an examination or an examination resit, or components thereof, even if the student has not met the conditions stipulated in Article 4.1.2 of the OER or the e-Prospectus. - 4.3.6 The degree programme has certain conditions for participation in and/or assessment of research internships.
 These are laid down in the e-Prospectus. - 4.3.7 The degree programme has additional conditions regarding prior knowledge for participation in course components, examinations or practical assignments.
-These are described in the e-Prospectus. - 4.3.8 If a resit is offered the examiner may not set stipulations or conditions for taking part in the resit.
+These are described in the e-Prospectus.